Legal Translation Services for Chinese Companies

 Chinese Companies Subject to SEC Investigations, Beware!

-Certified Chinese to English translation services for U.S. securities litigation against U.S.-listed Chinese companies are in great demand in the midst of coronavirus pandemic.
+Certified Chinese to English translation services for U.S. securities litigation against U.S.-listed Chinese companies are in great demand due to The Holding Foreign Companies Accountable Act, recently passed by the House of Representatives, that would give the more than 210 Chinese companies three years to comply with auditing oversight rules applied to other companies listed on the U.S. stock exchanges.
 We have all heard the expression – “stuck between a rock and a hard place.”
 Well, that is precisely where publicly traded Chinese companies, doing business in the United States, seem to find themselves.
-Recent federal case law seems to suggest that Chinese companies will have strange legal hurdles to overcome simply because documents that may help them in court are written in Chinese, rather than English.
+Recent federal case law seems to suggest that Chinese companies will have significant legal hurdles to overcome simply because documents that may help them in court are written in Chinese, rather than English.

 Indeed, when the SEC files a complaint against a company, the company can try to dismiss the complaint early on (through a Motion to Dismiss) by showing documentation that undercuts the SEC’s allegations.
 However, with regard to Chinese companies, if those exculpatory documents are written in Chinese and not English, the documents may not be used on a Motion to Dismiss.